simonepignotti/oob/README.md

 - When the communication finishes, all the servers send their estimations to the supervisor;
 - The supervisor takes the best estimation (potentially the gcd) of all the servers.

-Sockets are AF_UNIX, so for the moment the exchange of messages can take place just between processes on the same machine.
+Sockets are AF_UNIX, so for the moment the exchange of messages can take place just between processes running on the same machine.
 All the code respects the POSIX standard.
 Sorry for the italian documentation, please contact me for any doubt or question.